Latani-09/Learn-ReactJS/README.md

 # react dom
 A React component has a one-to-one relationship to a HTML element that is displayed on the webpage and React keeps track of which HTML elements need to be updated.
 # create forms                --march 27
 we can create two components (inputs) in react form controlled & uncontrolled
 Controlled mean the input is in synced using state on every update(type delete check uncheck) where it is saved and controlled by onchange attribute/function uncontrolled mean input is only synced when submitting form useRef hook is used. this helps to validate inputs before submitting it.

+# form validaton   --march 28

+# context
+Question 2
+Assuming that the default theme for the application is ‘light’, what should be the default value passed to the createContext call? undefined null
+The string "light"
+--the default value is not relevant and can be any value.
+It’s only useful for testing components in isolation or as a default value when a context consumer does not have a Provider further up in the tree.